radektomasek/radektomasek/README.md

 - **[OVO Charge Anytime](https://www.ovoenergy.com/electric-cars/charge-anytime) 🔋🚗** - Played a pivotal role in developing and scaling this EV charging app from a handful of users to over 20,000.
 My responsibilities included implementing features to enhance user experience (such as simplifying the login process) and optimizing charging capabilities for various EV models.
 Built in Dart/Flutter, the app became a customer favorite and [won a National Technology Award in two categories: Innovation of the Year and Smart Tech Project of the Year](https://nationaltechnologyawards.co.uk/winners24.php) in the United Kingdom.

 - **[Kanban Task Management](https://github.com/radektomasek/fm-kanban-task-management) 🚧** - In my free time, I enjoy building challenges from [Frontend Mentor](https://www.frontendmentor.io), ranging from basic HTML/CSS tasks to more complex projects.
 This Kanban Task Management app is one of their most [challenging projects](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).
-While it’s still a work in progress, I am actively implementing advanced frontend patterns to ensure a scalable and maintainable architecture.
+While it's still a work in progress, I am actively implementing advanced frontend patterns to ensure a scalable and maintainable architecture.

 ### Leadership 🌟